-I love listening to Savannah.
 Among the easy distraction of today’s technology, the Hostess City wins every time.
 I could care less about scrolling on a screen - give me Savannah’s daily orchestration.

 So when you hear, “would ya like wondago?”, download your preferred taxi app, watch your step along the cobblestone walkways, and sip the sweet taste of the South.

 Savannah isn’t just a city of parks, squares, history, and public drinking.
 It’s home… Home for those who check on each other after storms.
 Home for those who pray for each other.
 Home for those who look into each other’s eyes, smile, and ask, “How are you?”
 Then they listen.

 A Savannah courtyard is the kind of secret oasis we dream of in books.

 I’ve had the pleasure of hosting guests from Canada, Australia, England, France, Germany, Italy, Poland, Austria, Ireland, Russia, Bulgaria, Columbia, and Israel to name a few.
 Most of them have only read about the South, seen pictures, and Savannah never disappoints any preconceived notion.
 For me, I become a student of their country as much as they become a student of ours.
 For the greatest lesson I’ve learned is that we’re all incredibly similar.

 Your heart breaks in the best kind of way, and it’s just as if you’ve stepped back in time one-hundred years, or one-thousand.
 And you breathe deeper, and slower, and whatever hurry you were in sort of peels off you like a wet sweater.